Skip to content

 Like it is usually done, the Infinite Frontier era started with a one-shot comic that established the key element of the new DCU:

-Unlike with the Batman ongoing series, the new creative team started here on Detective Comics.
+Unlike with the Batman ongoing comic series, the new creative team started here on Detective Comics.

 Batman: Fear State

-James Tynion IV concluded his Batman run with a crossover event called Fear State.
+James Tynion IV concluded his Batman comics run with a crossover event called Fear State.
 Gotham City is on the brink of martial law as Batman fights a two-front battle!
 The Scarecrow is unleashing a devasting attack on the city while the Magistrate has made their move to invade!
-To know more about it, follow the reading order.
+To know more about it, we have a guide to reading the Fear State comics in order.

 Batman: Shadow War